-Each individual who served as an executive officer of the Company during 2022 is a "named executive officer" ("NEO") for whom compensation information is provided in this Statement of Executive Compensation.
-This group is comprised of the following individuals, each of whom held the office set forth opposite his or her name for some period during 2022:
+Each individual who served as an executive officer of the Company during 2023 is a "named executive officer" ("NEO") for whom compensation information is provided in this Statement of Executive Compensation.
+This group is comprised of the following individuals, each of whom held the office set forth opposite his or her name for some period during 2023:

-Name Office(s) held Office(s) held Patrick McDonald (1) Interim Chief Executive Officer Ryan F Rawlyk (2) Vice President, Production and Operations Allison Massey Vice President, Land and Commercial Remi A Anthony (Tony) Berthelet (3) Former President and Chief Executive Officer Jason Dranchuk (4) Former Vice President, Finance and Chief Financial Officer Mimi l ai (5) Former Executive Vice President, Finance and Chief Financial Officer Notes: (1) Mr. McDonald was appointed Interim officer of the Company.
-Chief Executive Officer effective December 13, 2022.
-He was not previously an executive (2) Mr. Rawlyk was Vice President, Production and Operations throughout 2022.
-He was subsequently appointed Chief Operati Officer in May 2023.
-(3) Mr. Berthelet was President and Chief Executive Officer for part of 2022, from January 1, 2022 until December 13, 2022.
-(4) Mr. Dranchuk was Vice President, Finance and Chief Financial Officer for part of 2022, from April 1, 2022 until November 14, 2022.
-(5) Ms. Lai was Executive Vice President, F inance and Chief Financial Officer for part of 2022, from January 1, 2022 until March 31, 2022.
+Name Office(s) held during 2023 Patrick McDonald (1) Interim Chief Executive Officer Ryan Rawlyk (2) Chief Operating Officer Vice President, Production and Operations David Stobbe (3) Controller and Chief Financial Officer Allison Massey (4) Former Vice President, Land and Commercial

+- Mr. McDonald was appointed Interim Chief Executive Officer effective December 13, 2022 and served in that capacity until December 31, 2023.
+He was not previously an executive officer of the Company. - (2) During 2023, Mr. Rawlyk served as Vice President, Production and Operations until May 23, 2023, and as Chief Operating Officer thereafter.
+He was appointed President and Chief Executive Officer effective January 1, 2024. - (3) Mr. Stobbe joined the Company as Controller on June 26, 2023 and was appointed Chief Financial Officer on November 13, 2023.
+He was not previously employed by the Company or any of its subsidiaries. - (4) Ms. Massey was Vice President, Land and Commercial for part of 2023, from January 1, 2023 until October 11, 2023.